Container shipping and containers in a port

 GEODIS workers operating laptops and machinery

-10: Start working with your freight broker now to minimize costs and downtime
+10: Talk to your freight broker about minimizing possible future costs and downtime

 Here at GEODIS, we’re experts in freight forwarding, trade services, and risk mitigation.
 We’ll help you navigate supply chain disruptions, find the best rates, and get your international cargo to its destination.
-Talk to us to minimize your downtime and reduce your costs—whether that’s due to the ILA strike, or for any unforeseen future events.
+Talk to us to minimize your downtime and reduce your costs—whether that’s due to further industrial action, or for any unforeseen future events.

 Consult with our freight forwarding experts at GEODIS and get advice on every aspect of your international freight and fees.

-For the latest on the ILA strike and any other supply chain disruptions, visit and bookmark our customer advisory page
+For the latest on current or future strikes and any other supply chain disruptions, visit and bookmark our customer advisory page.

 Fill out the form to get in touch with our freight forwarding experts